tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 This document provides usage guidance for external Pre-Shared Keys (PSKs) in Transport Layer Security (TLS) version 1.3 as defined in RFC 8446.
-It lists TLS security properties provided by PSKs under certain assumptions and demonstrates how violations of these assumptions lead to attacks.
-It discusses PSK use cases, provisioning processes, and TLS stack implementation support in the context of these assumptions.
-It provides advice for applications in various use cases to help meet these assumptions.
-It also lists the privacy and security properties that are not provided by TLS when external PSKs are used.
+This document lists TLS security properties provided by PSKs under certain assumptions, and then demonstrates how violations of these assumptions lead to attacks.
+This document discusses PSK use cases and provisioning processes.
+This document provides advice for applications to help meet these assumptions.
+This document also lists the privacy and security properties that are not provided by TLS version 1.3 when external PSKs are used.

 --- middle

 # Introduction

 This document provides guidance on the use of external Pre-Shared Keys (PSKs) in Transport Layer Security (TLS) version 1.3 {{RFC8446}}.
+This guidance also applies to Datagram TLS (DTLS) version 1.3 {{I-D.ietf-tls-dtls13}} and Compact TLS version 1.3 {{I-D.ietf-tls-ctls}}; however, for readability only TLS is used in the discussion.
+External PSKs are symmetric secret keys provided to the TLS protocol implementation as external inputs; they are provisioned out-of-band.
+This document lists
-This document lists TLS security properties provided by PSKs under certain assumptions and demonstrates how violations of these assumptions lead to attacks.
+TLS security properties provided by PSKs under certain assumptions and demonstrates how violations of these assumptions lead to attacks.
 This document discusses PSK use cases, provisioning processes, and TLS stack